Beppu-san/ze-Grau-Stripper/README.md

 5. Type "brush_rtv2_physbox disable" for rtv-fys in your CLIENT console.
 6. Enjoy extra rtv levels!
 Have fun.

+# History
+## Version 1.1.x
+###### v1.1.0
+Adding rtv-z(rtv3).

+There are 2 versions: .1x and FyS.
+FyS is different from .1x in having HP and CC.

+You can change which version in adminroom.
+Try to type "setpos 0 0 -1800" in your CLIENT console.

+Decreasing rtv-fys difficulty.

 ## Version 1.0.x
 ###### v1.0.2
 Fixed going back to stage 1 after you beat rtv-fys.